 Effects of Cancer Treatment

-Chemotherapy is designed to damage and kill cells like cancer cells that are dividing rapidly.
+is designed to damage and kill cells like cancer cells that are dividing rapidly.
 Unfortunately cancerous cells are not the only cells in your body that divide rapidly.
 Some cells in your testicles are also doing this to create sperm.
-So chemotherapy can also damage them.
+Chemotherapy can also damage them.
 It is quite probable that with chemotherapy, you will experience some period of infertility.

 If you know you are going to have cancer treatment, you may want to think about banking your sperm in advance, just in case you want it in the future.

 The decision to bank your sperm is a highly personal one.
 If you are married or in a committed relationship, it is best if your partner is a part of your decision.
 If you are under the age of 18, you might want to discuss it with your parents.

 Time however, is of the essence, as you will want to begin your treatment as quickly as possible.
 If you think sperm banking is an option for you, discuss the matter with your doctor soon after your diagnosis.

 Banking Before Treatment

 Storing semen samples does not have to delay the start of medical treatment, but it may temporarily delay your sex life.
 This is because sperm are constantly being produced in the testes and it takes some time to replenish the sperm level after each ejaculation.
 Therefore, to allow for high semen volume, a sample is best after 48 hours of sexual abstinence.
 If possible, the same amount of time should pass before the collection of the second sample.
 If the scheduling of your treatment does not allow that much time, waiting 24 hours between collections is usually enough.

 When your semen sample is collected, it will be tested for quality, among other things.
 Semen quality is measured in one of several ways:

 - Sperm count (the number of sperm present in one milliliter of seminal fluid)

 - Sperm motility (the level of activity of the sperm cells)